ISS-SOA/hw_serializer/README.md

 Your generated TSV file should have the correct header information in the top row.

-You must submit your ruby file as a Gist URL (use gist.github.com).
+You must submit your code file as a Gist URL (use gist.github.com).

 ## 3. Testing